Teus Mansion

 President Diosdado P. Macapagal

-Known as the “poor boy from Lubao”, Pampanga, Macapagal was first elected Congressman in 1949.
-During the 1957 elections, he was elected Vice President under the Liberal Party.
-During his term, he pursued comprehensive land reform.
-His administration focused on improving the plight of the poor.
+Affectionately known as the "poor boy from Lubao" in Pampanga, Diosdado P. Macapagal first entered public service as a Congressman in 1949.
+He was elected Vice President in 1957 under the Liberal Party.
+During his presidency, Macapagal championed comprehensive land reform and prioritized initiatives aimed at improving the lives of the poor, underscoring his commitment to social and economic development.

 President Ferdinand E. Marcos